BilalBelkasem/Portfolio-web/README.md

     username = Bilal Belkasem
     password = EHB

-Didn't had time to finish the site completely like wanted ( because I had difficulties for other classes and completely forgot about this for a while )
+# Didn't had time to finish the site completely like wanted ( because I had difficulties for other classes and completely forgot about this for a while )
+# Also might have problems when viewing the portolio on an normal sized screen bcs at home I have a ultrawide and totally forgot to adapt when doing the whole project

     usages:
         Elementen selecteren